jlapeyre/Symata.jl/README.md

 Just to name three; 1) Mma 3 did not yet use GMP numbers, and the expansion is heavy on calculations with big integers.
 2) SymPy `expand` handles more cases, which may increase time complexity.
-3) It seems that SymPy caches results, which consumes time.
+3) It seems that SymPy caches results, which consumes time upfront, but saves time later.
 Caching is currently disabled in SJulia.)

 Here is SJulia doing expansion.